FlorinAndrei/TensorAim/README.md

 ### A point about graphics

 To draw bounding boxes and label them, [Matplotlib](https://matplotlib.org/) is the go-to library for many.
-It sure is powerful, and it's very popular, but in this case it's like cracking peanuts with the 100 ton fully automated hydraulic press, when a simple hammer would suffice.
+It sure is powerful, and it's very popular, but in this case it's like cracking walnuts with the 100 ton fully automated hydraulic press, when a simple hammer would suffice.
 Interfacing Matplotlib with Numpy (two-way interface) is obscure, counter-intuitive, and poorly documented.

 [Pillow](https://python-pillow.org/) is a better fit here.
 Much simpler API, the Numpy interface could not be more intuitive, and it's probably a bit faster too, I guess.